amontalenti/streams/streams/index.rst

-Stream          Unbounded sequence of data tuples with named fields Spout           A source of a Stream of tuples; typically reading from Kafka Bolt            Computation steps that consume Streams and emits new Streams Grouping        A way of partitioning data into a Bolt; for example: field vs shuffle Topology        Directed Acyclic Graph (DAG) describing Spouts, Bolts, & Groupings
+Stream          Unbounded sequence of data tuples with named fields Spout           A source of a Stream of tuples; typically reading from Kafka Bolt            Computation steps that consume Streams and emits new Streams Grouping        Way of partitioning data fed to a Bolt; for example: by field, shuffle Topology        Directed Acyclic Graph (DAG) describing Spouts, Bolts, & Groupings
 =============== =======================================================================